Locyst/LocystLogging/README.md

 # LocystLogging

 A python logger library to make logging and managing logs easier.
 The default and unchangable format for logs are "[Time of log] [Log file caller/Log level] [Msg]".
+Inspired by how minecraft handles logs

 ## How to use